-Back in early 2006, Daimler created a central compliance organization, known as Group Compliance.
-It is integrated into the Board of Management's "Integrity and Legal Affairs" unit and is managed by Chief Compliance Officer Dr. Wolfgang Herb.
-The Chief Compliance Officer reports directly to the member of the Board of Management for Integrity and Legal Affairs and to the Chairman of the Supervisory Board.
+Daimler created a central compliance organization, known as Group Compliance, many years ago.
+It is integrated into the Board of Management's "Integrity and Legal Affairs" unit and is managed by Chief Compliance Officer Olaf Schick.
+The Chief Compliance Officer reports directly to the member of the Board of Management for Integrity and Legal Affairs and to the Chairman of the Audit Committee.
 Organizationally, the division is focused on Daimler's business units.
 Divisional Compliance Officers help the Mercedes-Benz Cars, Daimler Trucks/Vans/Buses and Daimler Financial Services business units to assume responsibility for compliance in daily business and take appropriate risk prevention measures.
 Furthermore, with our compliance organization we have taken into account the significance of the Asian market by appointing a Regional Compliance Officer for China and Northeast Asia in 2012.
 There are also local compliance contacts around the world to ensure that our standards are met.

 The basis for our compliance program and ongoing risk control is a group-wide, systematic risk analysis in all business units.
 Qualitative and quantitative factors are evaluated, such as the corresponding business model, relevant general conditions and the type of contract party relationships.

 Another key component of our compliance program is reviewing the integrity of our business partners.
 We use these reviews to identify risks around the world and respond with our partners appropriately to potential problems.
 We feel that acting with integrity and complying with the rules is an absolute must for trusting cooperation that succeeds for the long term.